TomKealy/TomKealy.github.io/_posts/2021-03-05-More-Complex-Regularised-Linear-Regressions.md

 ---
 layout: default
-title:  "More Complex (Linear) Regressions"
+title: More Complex (Linear) Regressions
+subtitle: We extend our ideas of how to do regression to a more complex class of functions.
 date:   2021-03-05
 categories: optimisation
 ---

-We extend our ideas of how to do regression to a more complex class of functions.

 ## Introduction